ZZhaiDev/CoreData/README.md

   <img width="139" height="301" src="https://github.com/zijiazhai/CoreData/blob/master/githubImages/Snip20191016_1.png">
 </p>

 * After saved coreData in background thread, updating UI in main thread will not take effect.
-Because every time we make changes in background thread, the main thread does not aware that changes.
+Because every time we make changes in background thread(backgroundContext), the main thread(viewContext) does not aware that changes.
 * We can use viewContext.reset(), but its not a good idea because reset will forget all of the objects you have fetch before.
 * Ex. of bad example
 ```swift